Standard Schnauzer

 Standard Schnauzer Rescue Organizations

-• The Standard Schnauzer originated from Germany and is the oldest of the three Schnauzer breeds.
+• The Standard Schnauzer Rescue originated from Germany and is the oldest of the three Schnauzer breeds.
 During the years around the turn of the 20th century, both smooth German Pinscher and coarse-haired Schnauzer pups appeared in the same litters.

 The German Pinscher Schnauzer Club initiated a policy requiring proof of three generations of pure coarse-haired Schnauzer coats for registration.
 This quickly helped set type and made it a distinct breed from the German Pinscher.
 These Schnauzers were given the name Standard Schnauzer.
 The Schnauzer name derived from the German word "Schnauze," which means "muzzle."